 \subsection{High-level overview}

 In this section, we give an informal description of our techniques and approaches, before we give the precise definitions and technical proofs later.
 As mentioned in the introduction, the starting point is the idea of 'gluing' together several Vizing chains to form subgraphs with interesting properties.
-In the literature there are several ways of constructing Vizing chains, but we will be working with the following: a Vizing chain consists of two parts: a) a \emph{fan} $F$ of edges and b) a bichromatic path $P$ consisting only of edges coloured with 2 colours, lets call them $\kappa_1$ and $\kappa_2$.
+In the literature there are several ways of constructing Vizing chains, but we will be working with the following: a Vizing chain consists of two parts: a) a \emph{fan} $F$ of edges and b) a bichromatic path $P$ consisting only of edges coloured with 2 colours, let us call them $\kappa_1$ and $\kappa_2$.
 The fan $F$ consists of a center vertex $u$ together with edges $uw_1, \dots, uw_k$ such that the colour of $uw_{i+1}$ is available at $w_i$, meaning that no edges incident to $w_i$ has the colour $c(uw_{i+1})$.
-The bichromatic path $P$ must then begin at $w_k$ and consist only of edges coloured $\kappa_1$ and $\kappa_2$, where $\kappa_1$ is available at $u$ and $\kappa_2$ is available at $w_k$.
+The bichromatic path $P$ has to then begin at $w_k$ and consist only of edges coloured $\kappa_1$ and $\kappa_2$, where $\kappa_1$ is available at $u$ and $\kappa_2$ is available at $w_k$.
 Given a Vizing chain, we can \emph{shift} it by recolouring edges in $F$ and subsequently in $P$ as shown in Figure~\ref{fig:shiftVC} to the left.
-This will transform one proper partial edge colouring (the \emph{pre-shift} colouring) into another proper partial edge colouring (the \emph{post-shift} colouring).
+This will transform one proper partial edge-colouring (the \emph{pre-shift} colouring) into another proper partial edge-colouring (the \emph{post-shift} colouring).

 In this example, we see that the shift allows us to extend the colouring to colour one extra edge.
 The idea is that if $P$ is not too long, we can shift the Vizing chain to extend our colouring, and if $P$ is too long, we can \emph{truncate} it by uncolouring an edge along $P$ and only shift the first part of $P$ as shown in Figure~\ref{fig:shiftVC} to the right.